 This book does have its faults.The plot does feels a little clunky at times and Adelina can get a little Too Stupid To Live with the things she keeps from the Young Elites.
 Also there are these epigraphs at the beginning of each chapter from “in world” books or stories that felt like too much.

 I’m still in a bit of a media hangover from the Nickelodeon’s Avatar series and this book had some of those elements I liked about that series with it’s horde of ambiguously brown characters battling a young ruler for people with abilities.

-The Young Elites created an complex and large world I can’t wait to get back into.
-I haven't read an epilogue that had me pandering for the sequel like this since The Raven Boys.
+The Young Elites created a complex and large world I can’t wait to get back into.
+I haven’t read an epilogue that had me pandering for the sequel like this since The Raven Boys.

 Okay, off to scroll through the 488 pins on Marie Lu’s Young Elites’ Inspiration Pinterest Board.

 It seems to me like the name of this sequel is minor spoiler for what happens in this book.

 I’m a lifelong reader who started blogging about YA books in 2011 but now I read in just about every genre!
 I love YA coming of age stories, compelling memoirs and genre bending SFF.
 You can find me talking all things romance at Romance and Sensibility.